StSav012/pycatsearch/README.md

 ### `gui`

 This is the graphical interface built with Python bindings for Qt (`PyQt5`, `PySide6`, `PyQt6`, or `PySide2`).
-Just run `main.py` and see for yourself.
+Just run `pycatsearch` and see for yourself.

 ### Requirements